sara-nl/spicercourse/extras/jupyter-usage.md

 ## Interactive analysis with Jupyter Notebooks

-Let's start our first Spider notebook!
-To make it easy, we have created a tool to allow users launch Jupyter Notebooks.
-This is called `startnotebook` and can be invoked from the Spider User Interface (UI).
+Let's start your first Spider notebook!

 * Login to Spider and inspect the `startnotebook`  tool: